petermchale/igv-grid/README.md

 Aside from methods development, other possible applications may include:
 * *Sample quality control*: identify samples that harbor unusual alignments
 * *Caller benchmarking*: quick visual comparison of the calls made by a set of variant callers
+* *Collaborative variant interrogation*: share a set of variants with colleagues for manual review

 ## Installation